gbibbo/transformers_biosignals/README.md

 - deterministic seeds
 - saved configuration files for each run
 - per-class metrics
+- explicit class-count reporting
+- cleaned fold-level metric bookkeeping
-- a lightweight notebook that reproduces the figures from a small sample
+- a small notebook that reproduces the figures from a sample run
-- real downstream labels or a better-defined self-supervised evaluation task
+- validated downstream labels or a better-defined self-supervised evaluation task

 ## Citation